Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-product-data.md

 The following picture summarizes the steps for creating the Harmonize Products flow:
 ![Create Product Harmonize Flow]({{site.baseurl}}/images/3x/harmonizing-product-data/create-product-harmonize-flow.png)

-When you create the flow, QuickStart generates harmonization code based on the Product model and the **ProductMapping** model-to-model mapping and deploys the code to MarkLogic.
+When you create the flow, QuickStart generates harmonization code based on the Product entity model and the **ProductMapping** model-to-model mapping, and then deploys the code to MarkLogic.

 Though you can customize the harmonization code, it is not necessary.
 The mapping expressed everything needed to create Product entities.
 For example, the mapping caused the generated code to include the following assignments for initializing a Product instance:
 ```